great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/connect_sql_source_data.md

 ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_sql_data.py sql_connection_string"
 ```

-:::tip Is there a more secure way to include my credentialsu
+:::tip Is there a more secure way to include my credentials?

 You can use environment variables or a key in `config_variables.yml` to store connection string passwords.
 After you define your password, you reference it in your connection string similar to this example: